Like all annuities, there are pros and cons of hybrid annuities.

-Hybrid Annuities offer a unique combination of benefits that accomplish many typical objectives in retirement income planning:
+First, the pros: Hybrid Annuities offer a unique combination of benefits that accomplish many typical objectives in retirement income planning:

 - Finally, another pro to hybrid annuities is additional Long Term Care and Enhanced Death Benefit options

 Lifetime Income- This is reason #1 people should be considering Hybrid Annuities.
 Securing sufficient income for life is key to optimizing your assets.
 Hybrid annuities are a great source of lifetime income, bundled with other benefits.